Is Georgia an At-Fault State When It Comes to a Car Accident?

 • Property Damage Liability – $25,000 per accident

-Your Buford Accident Attorney Will File a Claim With the Other Driver’s Insurance Carrier
+Your Buford Accident Attorney Will File A Claim With The Other Driver’s Insurance Carrier

 Since Georgia is an at-fault state, you won’t be filing your claim with your own insurance carrier.
 Instead, you’ll file one with the other driver’s insurance company.
 If they caused the crash, then their insurance carrier should have to pay your damages.

-If you end up filing a claim with the defendant’s insurance company, they’ll have to pay the deductible.
+If you end up filing a claim with the defendant’s driver’s insurance company, they’ll have to pay the deductible.
 They’ll also be the one who has to worry about their insurance premiums going up as a result of the crash.

 All But Twelve States Are At-Fault States